vovayatsyuk/magedeck/README.md

 # MageDeck

 Regularly switching Magento modules?
-This app will make your routine much easier.
+This app will make your routine much easier:

+ 1. Launch an app.
+ 2. Type the name of the module.
+ 3. Hit <kbd>Cmd+Enter</kbd> to toggle the module(s) status.

+You can also create presets for your to-go combinations and switch between them with two clicks.

+## Screenshot

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./app-screenshot-dark.webp" width="1200">